mattvenn/zero-to-asic-www/content/post/asic-necklace.md

 The challenging part was making strong, flexible, conductive and most importantly - good looking links.

-After a few iterations we decided on gold anodized CNC aluminium links held between sandwiches of PCBs.
+After a few iterations we decided on gold anodized CNC aluminium links held between sandwiches of black PCBs.
 The top PCB acts as a decorative light diffusor while the bottom holds the LED and passes the signals around the chain.

 # 3D design

 Adam did the design with [Onshape (account needed to view the design)](https://cad.onshape.com/documents/c94b1292cdd70523373dfc49/w/5a27a2dce2dc4d92de3e72a3/e/d27912885e214c193a7992b3?renderMode=0&uiState=654a3a25f0cd5e4bcf412c07), which certainly made collaboration easier.

-We realised that the edges of the PCB sandwichs wouldn't look great so Adam designed a black 3D printed spacer that holds the top and bottom PCBs apart while covering the sides of the boards.
+We realised that the edges of the PCB sandwiches wouldn't look great so Adam designed a spacer that holds the top and bottom PCBs apart while covering the sides of the boards.
 The bottom boards have a [surface mount soldered nut](https://www.adafruit.com/product/4207?gclid=EAIaIQobChMI6KT4h5eMggMVRUxHAR0z6gJoEAQYAiABEgI8WPD_BwE) and the top board is screwed on with some nice [low profile machine head bolts](?).

 ![cross section side link](/necklace/link_side.png)

-The 3D printed spacers are nylon printed with [Multi Jet Fusion](https://www.protolabs.com/services/3d-printing/multi-jet-fusion/), a technique that gives very nice results with hardly any layer lines.
+The spacers are black nylon printed with [Multi Jet Fusion](https://www.protolabs.com/services/3d-printing/multi-jet-fusion/), a technique that results in an industrial look and feel.
 Adam used this technique a lot when he worked at Boston Dynamics.

 # Decorative pattern